1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 For the Church

-• What responsibility does the church have towards Christians to further their growth?
+• What responsibility does the church have towards Christians in promoting their growth?
 See Matthew 28:19.

-• How can the church practically help new Christians?
+• How can the church effectively support new Christians?

-• What special instruction must be given in basic discipleship materials from these verses?
+• What specific instructions should be included in basic discipleship materials from these verses?

-• How should the church help the ‘young Christians’ battling temptations?
-(Remember these believers can be from any age group.)
+• How can the church support the ‘young Christians’ struggling with temptations?
+(Remember, these believers can be from any age group.)

-• How can we encourage zealous Christians to grow even more?
+• How can we motivate passionate Christians to grow even further?

 • What specific challenges do the ‘young’ face in our society today?

-• What should we do with those Christians who are not growing?
+• What actions should we take regarding those Christians who are not maturing?

-• What specific steps can a Christian take who sees his or her friend not growing?
+• What specific steps can a Christian take when they see their friend not growing?

 For the individual

 • Which group are you in?
-From above, state what problems you mainly face.
+Based on the above, describe the main problems you face.

-• How are you dealing with your particular challenges?
+• How are you handling your specific challenges?

-• How have you found God’s Word to help you battle such challenges?
-Give an example.
+• How has God’s Word helped you overcome such challenges?
+Please share an example.

-• List one practical way to meditate on one truth relevant to your spiritual growth (passage to study, memorize, etc).
+• List one practical way to meditate on a truth relevant to your spiritual growth, such as a passage to study or memorize.

-• What should you do if you don’t fit into one of these groups?
+• What steps should you take if you don’t belong to any of these groups?

 Other References to 1 John 2:12-14 Articles